paprikardo/ml-class/README.md

 This website was created using the React library (with TypeScript).
 A detailed documentation and description of the project exists and can be requested via mail to rheinzmann@ethz.ch.

+The bachelor thesis was awarded with the grade 6 (maximum).

 # Getting Started with Create React App